-Individual or group assignments will be given on a weekly basis.
-Assignments are to be submitted prior to the due date to Gradescope accessed by OWL.
+Individual assignments will be given on a semi-weekly basis.
+Assignments are to be submitted prior to the due date using Gradescope accessed through the course OWL site.
 Late assignments will be assessed a penalty of 10% per day, to a maximum of 4 days, after which they will receive a mark of zero.
 Extensions are to be negotiated with the course instructor, not the teaching assistants.